CaoQuocViet/Cargame/readme.md

 Gameplay Instructions
 Controls: Use the 'A' key to move the car to the left and the 'D' key to move it to the right.
-Objective: Avoid colliding with the oncoming traffic to survive and accumulate points.
+Objective: Avoid colliding with oncoming traffic to survive and accumulate points.
 Scoring: Successfully navigating past obstacles earns you points.
 Aim for a high score!
 Exit: Press the 'Esc' key to exit the game at any time.
 Features